 If they gave me the answers, I couldn’t remember.
 I just tried to be calm and waited for Jeff.
 For the next couple days, my mother watched over me with my sister and brothers taking shifts with her.
 My family—Mom, Joanne, Tom, Dave, Mike, and Terry—had decided that I would never be left alone and set up a 24-hour rotation.
 They watched over me, a belated form of protection, which was wonderfully comforting.
 I knew that even if Jeff wasn’t there, he would come for me, even though nobody would let me know how he and Mel were doing.
 I knew they were in the car with me and had been injured, but not how badly.
 For some reason, the doctors thought it was better to leave it to my imagination rather than to tell me the facts.
 My mind swung between despair and hope as I was flipped from side to side in that ceaselessly moving bed.
 How would I live from now on?
 I knew that Jeff would never leave me, but I still worried.
 How would I live with this even if I had Jeff?
 We had gotten engaged, planned a life together, a life full of the things we loved, like camping, and travel, days at the beach, nights dancing under the stars.
 It wasn’t fair.

 After I spent two more days in the hospital, Jeff burst into my room.
 He was okay, and Mel was okay.
-She had been released from the hospital after having at least 50 stitches.
+She had been released from the hospital after having at least fifty stitches.
 She had stitches in her knee and on her eyebrow, eventually leaving her with a scar in almost the same spot as one of mine.
 I was so relieved that she hadn’t suffered permanent injuries.
 If her head had been struck just two inches higher, she would have had a head injury and might still be in the hospital like me.
 Instead, she was with her mother.

 Jeff told me how it happened.
 He talked and walked from one side of the room to the other so I could see him as I was flipped back and forth, captive of the Rota-Rest bed.

 Memorial Day weekend was the busiest weekend of the year at the dunes.
 Lines of cars stretched along the single lane heading west, with just a few coming in the other direction.
 As Jeff was driving, a seven-year-old boy, he found out later, ran across the street to get the mail from the row of mailboxes there.
 Jeff said he could see the boy smiling as he ran into the front right quarter panel of the car without looking.
-Jeff swerved, but there was no time, the boy hit the car and rolled up into the windshield before being thrown onto the pavement.
+Jeff swerved, but there was no time; the boy hit the car and rolled up into the windshield before being thrown onto the pavement.
 When Jeff realized he was facing oncoming traffic, he used all his strength to pull back into the lane to avoid hitting vehicles that might be coming at us from the other side of a hill.
 The car rolled.
 Jeff threw himself across the dashboard to try to take the force of the impact and protect Mel and me.
 The car rolled again.
 Jeff was thrown through the windshield.
 Mel was thrown from the vehicle.
 The car rolled a third time with just me in it.
-For Jeff, everything went black, and he didn’t know how much time passed after that.
+For Jeff, everything went black, and he didn’t know how much time had passed after that.

 Someone gave Jeff smelling salts and he woke up lying on the pavement with a pain in his abdomen and with his blood gushing onto the roadside.
 Mel was there, hurt but safe.
 An officer hovered over Jeff asking if he had been drinking or speeding or if there were drugs in the car.
 The cop was looking for an answer—how could there be such death and destruction without a discernible cause?
 For years we wrestled with the same questions.
 How could bad things happen to good people?
 How could such devastating consequences come when we had done nothing wrong?
 How could there be no one and nothing to blame?
 Why did this happen to us?
 How could a little boy be dead?